SleipnirGroup/Choreo/README.md

 #### Windows Environment

 Buliding on Windows requires [MinGW](https://github.com/niXman/mingw-builds-binaries/releases/).
-On the release page, download the x86_64, posix, and msvcrt version.
-Extract the mingw64 folder to C:\mingw64.
-Add an entry to the user or system PATH that points to C:\mingw64\bin.
+On the release page, download the binary labeled `x86_64`, `posix`, and `msvcrt`.
+Extract the `mingw64` folder to `C:\mingw64`.
+Add an entry to the user or system `PATH` environment variable that points to `C:\mingw64\bin`.

 After installing MinGW, run `rustup default stable-gnu` to switch to the GNU toolchain that uses MinGW.

-#### Windows Dev Server
+This can be reverted using `rustup default stable-msvc` when returning to other rust projects.

 Run `npm install` to build Node.js dependencies and TrajoptLib.
 Once it is finished, the libraries will be copied into `src-tauri/*.dll`.
+You will need to redo this step if Choreo begins using a different version of TrajoptLib.

+#### Windows Dev Server

 Run `npm run tauri dev -- --release` to start the dev server.